Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 *There are many players that contribute to increasing the risk.
 Machine learning can help in predicting CVD risk while taking into consideration all these interconnected variables.

-# Selecting and buidling the Model
+# Selecting and building the Model

 Since the target variable in this task is of a categorical binary type; I will choose Logistic regression (a suprevised classification algorithm)to help predict the impact of each variable on the odds ratio of the observed event of interest which is risk for CVD.